 What Is a Foley Bulb?

-A Foley bulb was initially designed as part of a urinary catheter or a tube that drains urine from the bladder.
+A Foley bulb is one of the most commonly used mechanical methods of cervical ripening during labor induction.
+It was initially designed as part of a urinary catheter or a tube that drains urine from the bladder.
 When used for this purpose, the bulb is threaded through the urethra and into the bladder.
-Once in the bladder, the balloon is inflated with salt water to hold the entire catheter in place to drain urine.
+Once in the bladder, the balloon is inflated with salt water to hold the entire catheter in place and allow urine to drain.
 You may have a Foley catheter placed during labor and delivery, especially if you have an epidural.1,2

 How Does a Foley Bulb Work for Labor Induction?